 first thing’s first: home base

-Remember to make sure that baby has proper clothes to leave the hospital in.
+Many hospitals require that you pass a car seat test before you and your baby can be discharged.
+While this is just to make sure your little one doesn’t have any issues while seated in it, it can feel like an inquisition as you fiddle and fumble with the belt clips.
+Try to familiarize yourself with your car seat before the pressure’s one.
+Also remember to make sure that baby has proper clothes to leave the hospital in.
 Dress them comfortably and appropriately for the weather and time of year.
-Plus, it’s always good to keep a change of clothes, extra bibs, swaddles and a blanket on hand in case of any messes or unexpected weather changes.
+Plus, it’s always good to keep a change of clothes, extra swaddles and receiving + baby blanketson hand in case of any messes or unexpected weather changes.

 first night at home